 And it is also perfect for a summer lunch or dinner.

-Sometimes a good old classic potato salad is just the kind of side dish you need to lighten up a dinner.
+Sometimes a good old classic potato salad recipe is just the kind of side dish you need to lighten up a dinner.
 Recipes don’t always have to be complicated or farfetched.
 And same goes for the ingredients you put into it.

 Simple every day ingredients and condiments.

 Simplicity on your plate, I love it.

 So then what about a simple bowlful of cooked waxy potatoes in the good company of a handful of crispy raw onion and a handful of salty capers to bring some kick to it.

 Classic Potato Salad Recipe with Olive Oil

 I wrote down in my ingredients list ‘2 handfuls of fresh herbs’.

 Because then you can decide for yourself what herbs you want to add.
 Any fresh leafy herb will do.
 Ever since growing my little green herb garden on my patio I have this tendency to go out clutching my pair of scissors.